withinboredom/time/readme.md

 > Why not months/years?

-There's no set days in a month/year, so it's better to use `DateInterval` for those types of measures.
+There's no set days in a month/year, so it’s better to use `DateInterval` for those types of measures.

 > Why does this exist?

-I don't
-like [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)#:~:text=Magic%20numbers%20are%20common%20in%20programs%20across%20many,have%20such%20constants%20that%20identify%20the%20contained%20data.).
+I don’t like [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)#:~:text=Magic%20numbers%20are%20common%20in%20programs%20across%20many,have%20such%20constants%20that%20identify%20the%20contained%20data.).

-> Can I convert between standards?

-Not yet.

 > How performant is this?